datlife/interactive-gan-visualizer/INSTALLATION.md

 #### 1.  `CXXABI_1.3.11' not found

-* Tensorflow 1.7 was shipped with compiled version of Ubuntu.
+* Tensorflow 1.7 was shipped with compiled version of Ubuntu 16.04.
 Issuse has been discussed [here](https://github.com/tensorflow/serving/issues/819)
 ```shell
 tensorflow_model_server: /usr/lib/x86_64-linux-gnu/libstdc++.so.6: version `CXXABI_1.3.11' not found (required by tensorflow_model_server)
 ```